-- Bodily injury coverage: If the other driver caused the accident and you were injured by the accident, you will be able to submit a lost wages claim through that driver's liability bodily injury coverage.
+- Bodily injury coverage: If you got injured in the accident that the other driver caused, you can submit a lost wages claim through that driver's liability bodily injury coverage.

-- Uninsured or underinsured motorist coverage: If a driver without insurance caused the accident, or if you have exhausted the at-fault party's coverage limits, you can collect lost wages through your own uninsured/underinsured motorist coverage.
+- Uninsured or underinsured motorist coverage: If a driver without insurance caused the accident or exhausted the at-fault party's coverage limits, you can collect lost wages through your own uninsured/underinsured motorist coverage.

-- Personal injury protection (PIP) coverage: No matter who was at fault, you will be able to collect lost wages from your own insurance company up to the policy limit under PIP coverage.
+- Personal injury protection (PIP) coverage: No matter who was at fault for your serious injuries, you can collect lost wages from your insurance company up to the policy limit under PIP coverage.